Futures higher on hopes of trade breakthrough; Powell speech in focus

 (Reuters) - U.S. stock index futures climbed on Wednesday on expectations of a breakthrough in U.S.-China trade talks at the upcoming G20 Summit, while investors looked forward to Fed Chairman Jerome Powell’s speech for clues on the path of interest rate hikes.

-While President Donald Trump talked tough on the trade tariffs issue ahead of a high-stakes meeting with China’s President Xi Jinping later this week, White House economic adviser Larry Kudlow on Tuesday held open the possibility that the two countries would reach a trade deal. [nL2N1Y11LO]
+While President Donald Trump talked tough on the trade tariffs issue ahead of a high-stakes meeting with China’s President Xi Jinping later this week, White House economic adviser Larry Kudlow on Tuesday held open the possibility that the two countries would reach a trade deal.

 Kudlow’s remarks helped Wall Street recoup its losses earlier in Tuesday’s session to trade positive.